-This description stands in sharp contrast to the image of Jarrell from his record and observations of his classmates.
+This description contrasts the image of Jarrell from his record and observations of his classmates.
 In 1970, when he was 15, he attempted to rape a young girl in Norcross at gunpoint.
-According to records, he admitted abducting her, taking her into a wooded area, and beating her about the face.
-He left her in the woods but then returned to the location to bury her wallet and schoolbooks.
+According to records, he admitted to abducting her, taking her into a wooded area, and beating her about the face.
+He left her in the woods but returned to the location to bury her wallet and schoolbooks.
 Court records show he then returned home and watched television.
 He was indicted by a Grand Jury and sentenced to a three-year jail term.
 Because he was a minor, he never served time, and those records were sealed.
-His mother, on the stand in his trial, admitted that he never completed the court-ordered counseling that was part of his sentence in that case.
+On the stand in his trial, his mother admitted that he never completed the court-ordered counseling that was part of his sentence in that case.
 In Lawrenceville, his Central Gwinnett High School classmates recalled him as “weird” and “unsettling.”

 After his arrest, Jarrell was held at an undisclosed location, later revealed as the Fulton County Jail.
 A grand jury returned a four-count indictment on January 21, Charging Jarrell with kidnapping, aggravated assault with intent to rape, armed robbery, and murder.
 After mutual agreement from the D.A. and Jarrell’s legal team, he underwent a psychiatric evaluation at the Central State Hospital in Milledgeville.

 On Monday, March 4, the trial began in Gwinnett County Superior Court, with Judge Reid Merritt presiding.
 Merritt had been the District Attorney who prosecuted Jarrell’s first rape trial in 1970.